-Our Bachelor of Science in Nursing program is an online degree-completion program intended for current RNs who are ready to pursue the next level of their nursing education while still working.
+The Bachelor of Science in Nursing program is an online degree-completion program intended for current RNs who are ready to pursue the next level of their nursing education while working.
 It is designed to prepare nurses to possess greater knowledge of health promotion, disease prevention, risk reduction, and global health.
 The program includes studies in healthcare information systems, palliative care, advanced assessment skills, nursing research, holistic healing, leadership and management, and community nursing.

 A student with a Bachelor of Science in Nursing will be able to: